 - Reduced regional health care service availability/bed space in our own local hospitals in Hornell or Wellsville.

 Alfred State, upon dealing with changing conditions, will graduate its response accordingly.
 For example, if positive cases begin increasing and filling isolation housing:

-- Campus shall cease student activities (programs, events)
+- Campus reduces scale or ceases student activities (programs, events)